-Graded Unit title: Hospitality Management: Graded Unit 1
+Unit title: Hospitality Management: Graded Unit 2

-This unit will give you the opportunity to demonstrate your ability to integrate, evaluate and apply the knowledge and skills you have gained from a range of units from the SQA Advanced Diploma in Hospitality Management and should therefore be completed toward the end of the first year of your course.
+This unit will give you the opportunity to demonstrate your ability to integrate, evaluate and apply the knowledge and skills you have gained from a range of units from the SQA Advanced Diploma in Hospitality Management, and should therefore be completed toward the end of your course.
 You will be allocated a grade of A, B or C on successful completion of the project.

-Typically, the graded unit assessment is a project which takes the form of a case study describing a fictitious event, in which you will be expected to assume the role of the team leader/supervisor.
+Typically the graded unit assessment is a project which takes the form of a case study describing a fictitious event, in which you will be expected to assume the role of the general manager.